Journey mapping in NGOs: volunteer management

 Many people are interested in the work of NGOs.
 They support it on a theoretical basis and would defend its importance in front of others.
 However, only a small part of these people have ever considered engaging themselves voluntarily in such an organization.

-Hence, the questions to solve are:
+Hence, the questions to solve when creating a journey map in this context are:

 - How do they get aware of the need, and what can I derive from this knowledge?